 Nowadays plain text is just not captivating enough to cut it for most people and because audiences have widespread interests, even one image may not be enough to spark interest.
 Consider animation, different colored images, and even creating brief video elements on your page.
 It’s important to mention that because colors or even the lack thereof can add a lot to a page, they must remain congruent.
 Videos are always a good element because you can pack quite a bit information in them as well.
 Using video content creatively can allow you to get away with a more dull-designed site so long as it is above the fold and pops.

-When a user accesses your website, they should be treated the same way.
+When a user accesses your website, they should be treated in a similar way to understanding a package at the store.
 The home page should have wide swath, 30,000 foot views of what your site is about in order to help direct interested people further into your and uninterested folks away from your site.
-You don’t want to waste people’s time and they don’t want to waste their own time.
+You can keep your site from overwhelming your users by considering these 3 vital things.